House Mice in Ann Arbor

-Mice are one of the most commonly distributed pests in the world.
+Mice are undoubtedly one of the most common pests in the world.
 Aside from contaminating food, they can also cause structural damage to your home.

 - Mice originated in Asia and spread to North America via international commerce.

 - Today, mice are found in virtually every part of the world and hold a wide distribution, enjoying prominence wherever there is human activity!